Overview

 • Stable results across devices and OS versions

-• Identical images from identical bookmarks
+• Identical images from identical bookmarks, including saved fractal mode

 This requires careful handling of: